-Below you’ll find a list of STDs commonly found in women and those less common in women based on percentage of cases each year, type of infection and location of infection, as well as how the infection is transmitted.
+Below you’ll find an STD list of STDs commonly found in women* and those less common in women based on percentage of cases each year, type of infection and location of infection, as well as how the infection is transmitted.

-You can also see the full list of sexually transmitted diseases and infections in alphabetical order with links to detailed symptoms, test, treatment, and STD pictures.
+You can also see the full STD List in alphabetical order with links to detailed symptoms, test, treatment, and STD pictures.

 Chlamydia – A very common bacterial infection, as many as 50 percent of men and 75 percent of women do not know they have it.

 Cytomegalovirus (CMV) – An extremely common herpes-type virus, CMV infects more than half of all adults in the US by the age of 40.

 Gonorrhea (‘The Clap’) – A very common bacterial infection; rates have been decreasing in the general population; however, rates are rising among teens and young adults.

 Hepatitis – Hepatitis A, B, and C are viruses that destroy the liver.
 Hepatitis B is the form of hepatitis most commonly spread through sexual activity.

 Herpes (Genital Herpes, HSV1, and HSV2) – About 1 in 5 people in the US over age 12 is infected with HSV2 – the strain of the herpes virus that most commonly causes genital herpes, although, most are unaware they have it.